safe-global/safe-apps-list/.github/ISSUE_TEMPLATE/safe-app-request.md

 BEFORE SUBMITTING:
     1. Please search to make sure this request has not been opened already
-    2. Please make sure that you followed the instructions at https://docs.safe.global/safe-core-aa-sdk/safe-apps/release
+    2. Please make sure that you followed the instructions [in the README](https://github.com/5afe/safe-apps-list/blob/main/README.md)
     3. Your app is available on production chains and is production ready.
 -->